 The Rose Parade features three types of entries: floral-decorated floats sponsored by a participating corporation or community organization, equestrian units, and marching bands.
 The only cars that appear in the Rose Parade are those that may carry the Grand Marshal, the Mayor of Pasadena, the Rose Bowl Game Hall of Fame Inductees and the Tournament of Roses President.
 Many of the Rose Parade's participating organizations have long histories with the Tournament of Roses and have made numerous appearances in the parade.

-The 2014 Rose Parade is themed “Dreams Come True.”
+The 2015 Rose Parade is themed “Inspiring Stories.”
 The complete lineup of participants is still being finalized.
 This page will be updated as new information becomes available.

 Tournament of Roses Float Participants

 The Rose Parade's elaborate floats have come a long way since the Tournament's early days.
 Today, float building is a multi-million dollar business and float construction begins almost immediately after the previous year's parade is concluded.